 The bill amends Section 14-1-3 of the General Laws in Chapter 14-1, "Proceedings in Family Court," by introducing new definitions and expanding the jurisdiction of the family court regarding special immigrant juvenile status (SIJS).
 It defines a "child" as a person under eighteen (18) years of age, but for the purposes of SIJS, it specifies that a "child" may also be defined as an unmarried person under the age of twenty-one (21) years.

-Furthermore, the bill establishes that the family court retains original or continuing jurisdiction to make findings for any petitioner who is under the age of twenty-one at the time of filing, regardless of whether the petitioner has reached eighteen before the court issues its findings.
-It allows for petitions to be filed as independent actions or in conjunction with other family court proceedings, such as guardianship, child custody, adoption, and dependency matters.
-Importantly, the court's jurisdiction under this section is limited to making necessary factual determinations to support a petition for SIJS and does not confer any independent immigration status.
-The act will take effect upon passage.
+The bill allows for petitions for SIJS findings to be filed as independent actions or in conjunction with other family court proceedings, such as guardianship, child custody, adoption, and dependency matters.
+The court's jurisdiction to issue findings is limited to making necessary factual determinations to support a petition for SIJS and does not confer any independent immigration status.
+This act will take effect upon passage.

 Statutes affected: